 Using the Business Mapping UI you'll have a vast array of operators to test the logic of your statement.
-Below shows some of the examples which include operators like "greater than" which can be very handy for testing against things like dates.
-Choose an operator which makes your statement as straightforward as possible.
+Below shows some of the examples which include operators like "greater than" that can be very handy for testing against things like dates.
+Choose an operator that makes your statement as straightforward as possible.
 Using our API you'll have some additional options including regular expressions.

 Within an individual statement, you can group expressions together using 'OR' operators and combine with 'AND' operators to get the exact logical outcome to match your business rules.
 Below is a very basic example: